TeaShull/PhytoBSA/README.md

 For a simple explanation of the experimental design of BSA -> https://doi.org/10.1104/pp.17.00415

-My aim is to consolidate multiple techniques for identifiying causal EMS-induced SNPs behind Arabidopsis Thaliana phenotypes using BSA.
+My aim is to consolidate multiple techniques for identifiying causal EMS-induced SNPs behind *Arabidopsis thaliana* phenotypes using BSA.
 This pipeline uses:

   Delta-allele calculation.
 The ratio of reference read depth to total read depth in each bulk are subtracted from one another, creating a ratio that indicates phenotypic linkage.